Itzmetherezz/CATCH-THE-GIFTS/README.md

 # CATCH THE GIFTS GAME USING ONLY C#

 ## Overview
-**CATCH THE GIFTS GAME USING C#** has been made purely on C# Windows Forms without any other editors like unity.
+**CATCH THE GIFTS GAME USING C#** has been made purely on C# WPF without any other editors like unity.
 It runs infinitely where you simple have to catch all the gifts.

 ## How to Run
 1. Clone the repository or download the script file.